Reinventing the pencil

 So in answer to my earlier question why?
 The Artist Pencil links us to our past and can effortlessly play a part in our futures.
 Analogue it may be, but out dated?
 Not as long as we still have the ability to live and interact with the real world.
 As Picasso once said, "Every child is an artist.
 The problem is how to remain an artist once he grows up".

-I think a lot of people have rediscovered their inner child over the last few months and expressing oneself is becoming more natural.
-My aim with the Artist Pencil is to help that reconnection, providing a satisfying instrument that helps creativity flow.
+My aim with the Artist Pencil is to help that connection, providing a satisfying instrument that helps creativity flow.

 If an instrument feels good to use, thought will often flow more effortlessly.
 Creativity's companion.
 A small contribution to the planet maybe…. but they all add up.
 Imagine if the next planet saving idea started off with a sketch using the Artist Pencil…..